erdnaxeli/clip/docs/user guide/doc.md

 # Documentation

-An help message showing all available options and arguments it good, but an help message documenting them is better!
+An help message showing all available options and arguments is great, but an help message documenting them is better!

 **Clip** allows you to add a documentation to options, arguments, and commands, all using the same annotation `Clip::Doc`.
 Let's document our command: